This terminal action shows all the jobs that can be printed on the printing device. Users can manage their ready, favorite, and printed jobs here.

 Tapping on it redirects to the Job Preview screen.
 The first page of the document is displayed by default in a thumbnail view, as the first page of the job preview.
 Besides the document’s preview, you can also see the document’s name in the lower-left corner, the number of pages in the lower-right corner, and the navigation menu to the right side.

-In the navigation menu, you can use the back button to return to My Jobs, the forward and backwards buttons to preview more pages, the magnifying glass button to zoom in and out of the previewed page, open the job’s print options, and print the job.
+In the navigation menu, you can use the back button to return to My Jobs, the forward and backwards buttons to preview more pages, the magnifying glass button to zoom in and out of the previewed page, the printer button to print the job, and the three-dots button to expand the navigation menu.
+In the expanded menu, you can delete the job, add the job to your favorites, open the job’s print options, and print the job.

 The Job Roaming feature enables users to transfer their jobs from one location to another: jobs sent to one Site can be printed on printing devices at any other Site.